botify-hq/developers-docs/api_docs/markdowns/api/rate-limit.md

 # Rate Limit

-To prevent an excessive usage of the API and ensure Botify API availability, we set up an API Rate Limit.
+To prevent excessive usage of the Botify API and ensure its availability, we set up an API Rate Limit.

 ## Limits

 - **5 calls by second by operation** (endpoint) by user.
-For instance, getting the [[analysis summary;reference#/Analysis/getAnalysisSummary]] of 5 differents analysis in the same second reaches the limit.
+For instance, getting the [[analysis summary;reference#/Analysis/getAnalysisSummary]] of 5 differents analyses in the same second reaches the limit.

-Once the limit is reached, the API responds with a **[429 HTTP Code](https://tools.ietf.org/html/rfc6585#section-4)** until limit reason is gone.
+Once the limit is reached, the API responds with a **[429 HTTP Code](https://tools.ietf.org/html/rfc6585#section-4)** until the limit reason no longer applies.

-## Leverage
+## Need more?

-If you need the limit to be increased, feel free to contact us at [support@botify.com](mailto:support@botify.com).
+If you need the limit to be raised, feel free to contact us at [support@botify.com](mailto:support@botify.com).